2012 Turkish F-4 Phantom shootdown: Event

 The reconnaissance aircraft of type RF-4E belonged to the 173rd Wing at the 7th Main Jet Base Group Command stationed at the Erhaç Air Base in Malatya.

 The aircraft, piloted by Flight lieutenant Gökhan Ertan and Flying officer Hasan Hüseyin Aksoy, took off on 22 June 2012 with the task to help test the Turkish radar system.
 According to radar records, the aircraft was flying between Cyprus and Hatay over the Mediterranean Sea at about FL210, an altitude of 21000 feet, at 11:06 hours local time (08:06 UTC).
 For radar test purposes, it descended as it approached Hatay.
 At 11:14 hours, the RF-4E was at 8600 ft, and nine minutes later it had descended to 7500 ft just over Hatay.
-At 11:23 hours, the aircraft changed its course, heading now for Mediterranean Sea and continued to descend.
+At 11:23 hours, the aircraft changed its course, heading now for the Mediterranean Sea and continued to descend.
 At 11:37, it had reached 2000 ft and was descending further for radar test purposes.
 The aircraft arrived at 11:42 on the boundary of Syrian sovereign airspace, 12 nmi out from the coastline, flying at 200 ft.

 At this point, the aircraft violated Syrian airspace, and flew around for five minutes within its airspace.
 A Turkish radar base controlling the flight warned the RF-4E to change its course immediately and leave that airspace.
 At 11:47, it left Syrian airspace and took a northerly course in the direction of Hatay, ascending to FL030.
 During the airspace violation and afterwards, the aircraft received no warning or admonishment from Syrian military authorities.
 The pilots changed their course once again into the Mediterranean Sea to proceed with their mission of radar testing.
 At 11:50, the pilots asked the Turkish radar base for assistance on route information, so that they would not violate Syrian airspace again.
 The aircraft was flying in international airspace and visible on radar screens until 12:02.

 The RF-4E was struck by a Syrian surface-to-air missile off the coast.
 The aircrew may have been alerted to a missile approaching and attempted unsuccessfully to evade.
 It was the first time that any variant of the F-4 had been shot down since the 1991 Gulf War.